SAML Authentication in RFPIO

 Our SSO implementation integrates easily with any large identity provider that supports SAML 2.0.

-For RFPIO integration in Azure AD, RFPIO should be added from the gallery to your list of managed SaaS apps.
+For Responsive integration in Azure AD, Responsive should be added from the gallery to your list of managed SaaS apps.

-To configure RFPIO integration in Azure AD, you can follow the steps below:
+To configure Responsive integration in Azure AD, you can follow the steps below:

 - In the Microsoft Azure portal, on the left navigation pane, click Azure Active Directory.